 What is a Petri Dish Used For?
 Ideal for Solid Media

-A Petri dish is a shallow, round dish made of glass or plastic with a lid.
+It is a shallow, round dish made of glass or plastic with a lid.
 It’s a lab favorite for growing bacteria, fungi, and other microorganisms on a solid surface.
 Scientists use it to create a controlled environment where microbes can grow and be studied easily.

-The Petri dish is typically filled with a gel-like substance called agar.
+It is typically filled with a gel-like substance called agar.
 This agar acts as a food source for the microbes.
 This setup enables researchers to observe bacterial growth, test antibiotics, and detect contamination.

-Petri dishes are great because they’re simple to use and allow for easy observation.
+They are great because they’re simple to use and allow for easy observation.
 You can spread a sample on the agar surface and observe the colonies forming over time.
 They’re ideal for experiments that require observing individual colonies.
 They also work well when testing how microbes react to different conditions.

 For example, a scientist might use a Petri dish to determine if a new drug can inhibit bacterial growth.
 The flat design also makes it easy to stack multiple dishes in an incubator.
 This saves space in busy labs.